 The weather situation in the UK during the hottest day was specific and classic at once.
 The specificity of this day was driven by a quite strong wind from the south, in spite of which temperature was rising.
 Usually, the wind should hinder the temperature from growing up.
 On top of that, the temperature progressed in spite of patchy cloudiness and showers in places.
-On the other hand, a classic situation arose out of the cold front, located west of England, which can be easily spotted on these temperature maps shown above.
+On the other hand, a classic situation arose out of the cold front, located west of England, which can be easily spotted on the temperature maps shown above.
 The heat plume was elongated from south to the north, keeping away from Cornwall, Wales, and decidedly Ireland.

 In Cambridge, despite terrible heat, the inching cold front from the west was clearly noticeable.
 Usually, we can feel at least a moderate wind from the south.
 Apart from it, the cloudiness was increasing.
 I went outside of my workplace to feel the high temperature.
 I felt like my eyes are going to be burned shortly.
 The humidity combined with extreme heat was awful and dangerous.
 The humidex must have been very uncomfortable for humans.

-The photos and timelapse above show a windy, although very hot conditions just before the cloudiness started to appear in the sky.
+The photos and timelapse above show windy, although very hot conditions just before the cloudiness started to appear in the sky.
 In spite of the cloud cover changes, the maximum temperature occurred at about 4pm (Pic.
 26-29).

 The July temperature record has been broken in England, where the temperature reached 38,1 Celcius degrees.
 The next day, after the verification it was found, that in Cambridge Botanic Garden temperature reached 38,7 degrees Celsius, setting an absolute temperature record in the UK.
 The previous one had been set 16 years ago in Kent.

-The July 25 was the hottest not only in England and Scotland, but also in a whole Western Europe (Pic.
+July 25 was the hottest not only in England and Scotland but also in the whole of Western Europe (Pic.
 31).
-Record-Breaking temperatures occurred twice, day after day in Germany, Benelux and France (Pic.
+Record-Breaking temperatures occurred twice, day after day in Germany, Benelux, and France (Pic.
 34-35).

 It resulted especially a road tarmac meltings across these countries (Pic.
 33).